sarakborges/yieldstreet/README.md

 # Things to consider

 - I used a bit of what I understand about Atomic Design.
+- No experience with testing, but would love to have a bit of time to learn.
 - I did it with a whole lot of love.